buerokratt/Ruuter/README.md

 ## Configuration
 ### Default service

-Default service is a service file that will be executed when request status code is not in http codes allowlist.
-Default service can be defined in application.yml file with name defaultServiceInCaseOfException.
-Service is a file name in /services folder.
-Body and query are optional.
+Default service is a service file that will be executed when the request status code is not within the allowlist of HTTP response codes.

+Default service can be defined in the `application.yml` file by the name of `defaultServiceInCaseOfException`.
+The service itself is yet another service in `/dsl` folder.
+Both `body` and `query` parameters are optional and covered here as an example.

 ```
 defaultServiceInCaseOfException: